nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

     > **_Recommended:_** Leave this Dashboard Window open for the rest of the Workshop, you will refer to it often during later exercises.

-## (Optional Section): Take a look "under the hood" of NGINX Plus Ingress Controller
+## (Optional Section): Take a look "under the hood" of NGINX Ingress Controller

 The NGINX Ingress Controller is a pod running NGINX Plus under the hood, let's go check it out.